(Level A) $86,587 to $92,796 per annum plus an employer contribution of 9.5% superannuation will apply

 The Freemasons Foundation Centre for Men's Health (FFCMH) brings together and supports a multi-disciplinary network of men's health researchers undertaking world-class research.

 FFCMH delivers programs aimed at improving health service delivery for men, preventing and better treating the inter-related chronic conditions that contribute the most to ill-health, loss of independence, workforce participation and premature death in men.

 We are seeking a Postdoctoral Research Fellow who will work closely with members of FFCMH's multi-disciplinary network to develop innovative and impactful programs of research that complement existing research programs or broaden FFCMH’s men's health research themes.

 To be successful you will need:

-- Experience with working in a multi-disciplinary team.
+- Experience working in a multi-disciplinary team as well as independently.

 Enjoy an outstanding career environment

 The University of Adelaide is a uniquely rewarding workplace.
 The size, breadth and quality of our education and research programs - including significant industry, government and community collaborations - offers you a vast scope and opportunity for a long, fulfilling career.